rxnvaz18/LQAppRVMP3/README.md

 2. Install dependencies using `npm install`
 3. Configure environmental variables in `.env` file
 4. Start server using `npm start`

+## Tech Stack
+This application is a full stack MERN application using MongoAtlas for database management, Express.js and React.js for the backend and frontend frameworks part of the application development.
+LQAppRVMP3 also used Node.js for the javascript runtime environment.

 ## Usage